 About the 1588 Genesis Hova Bator

 It’s a table-top, styrofoam-shell incubator with a digital thermostat, a built-in digital thermometer and hygrometer, and a small fan to circulate the air for more even temperatures.
 I use it with a 41-egg turner from the same company.
+You can buy the egg turner with the incubator or as a separate purchase.
 The turner rotates the eggs back and forth 4 times in every 24-hour period.
 This incubator keeps the temperature very stable and works very well.
 For the most part, all that’s needed during the hatch (as far as managing the incubator is concerned) is to monitor humidity and add water to one of the water troughs every few days.

 Gathering Eggs for Hatching